 - At the 25th minute, check the cake.
 If the surface is getting brown too fast and start cracking, cover it with a piece of oiled aluminum foil or a baking tray, and turn down the top temperature a few degrees.

 - Continue baking for another 40 minutes.
 (Total = 25 plus 40 = 65 minutes).

 8. Cool the cake in an inverted position (and the best way to unmold)

 This step is tricky, both how to cool the cake and remove it from the pan.

 Cool in an awkward position!

 - Revert the cake IMMEDIATELY and let it cools on a wire rack.
 If the cake is baked in a tube pan, then we need to invert the pan and place the center hole of the tube on a funnel.
 The cake will now suspend in the air!
-It is crucial to cool the cake at an inverted position so that it will not collapse under its weight.
+It is crucial to cool the cake in an inverted position so that it will not collapse under its weight.

 - Leave the cake in this position until it cooled thoroughly.
 It may take up to an hour or more depends on its size.